-Roofing including roof space Repair category 2 Notes There are a number of chipped and uneven slates.
-Slipped slates were noted to the dormer.
+Roofing including roof space

+Repair category 2

+Notes There are a number of chipped and uneven slates.
 A licensed roofing contractor can inspect and advise further.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+Moss growth and weathering was noted to the cement skews of the roof.

+Daylight was noted to the roof space.
+This appears to be from a missing section of ridge.
+There is evidence of wasp nests in the roof space restricted my physical inspection.
+There is no suitable fire separation wall.
+This represents a fire hazard and security risk.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.

 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes Metal rainwater fittings are corroded in places.
+Notes Gutters are blocked with heavy vegetation in places and should be cleared.
+Metal rainwater fittings are corroded in places.
 These should be treated and redecorated.
 Metal rainwater fittings require regular maintenance.
+A vent pipe appears to be leaning on the roof.
+This should be checked to ensure this is not causing issue with the roof.